smashedr/carl-cogs/README.md

 Cog | Description
 ------------ | -------------
-**autochannels** | WIP: Creates and removes extra voice channels as needed.
-Not working!
 **mycog** | For testing purposes only!
 **pubsub** | Custom Redis Pub/Sub for Carl's website.
 **reactroles** | WIP: React Roles cog; working but not finished.